Roku Inc. (ROKU) Shares Up Despite Recent Market Volatility

-Roku Inc. (NASDAQ: ROKU)’s stock price has increased by 11.15 compared to its previous closing price of 63.49.
-Despite this, the company has experienced a 28.33% gain in its stock price over the last five trading sessions.
-Barron’s reported 12 hours ago that Roku Stock Soars on Better-Than-Expected Results
+Roku Inc. (NASDAQ: ROKU)’s stock price has increased by 1.40 compared to its previous closing price of 70.57. but the company has seen a 30.35% gain in its stock price over the last five trading sessions.
+Barron’s reported on 02/16/23 that Roku Stock Soars on Better-Than-Expected Results

-compared to its average ratio and a 36-month beta value of 1.81.
-Analysts have mixed views on the stock, with 11 analysts rating it as a “buy,” 0 as “overweight,” 12 as “hold,” and 5 as “sell.”
+Additionally, the 36-month beta value for ROKU is 1.80.
+There are mixed opinions on the stock, with 12 analysts rating it as a “buy,” 0 rating it as “overweight,” 12 rating it as “hold,” and 5 rating it as “sell.”

 Top 5 Undervalued Stocks To Own In 2023